stoeps13/connections-doc/source/admin/admin/admin_files_conf_obj_store.md

         <j2cAlias storageProxy="storageProxyAliasS2S" objectStorage="cleverSafeAlias"/>
         ```

+        !!! note
-        **Note:** If you use a file system to mimic object storage, you can set the object store to `objectStorage=storageProxyAliasS2S`.
+    If you use a file system to mimic object storage, you can set the object store to `objectStorage=storageProxyAliasS2S`.

     4. Enable the storageProxy service in the LCC.xml file as shown in the following example.